Social media firms to testify at US Senate Homeland Security hearing

-WASHINGTON : The U.S. Senate Homeland Security and Governmental Affairs Committee will hold a hearing Wednesday with Facebook parent Meta Platforms, Alphabet's YouTube, Twitter and short video app TikTok on social media's impact on homeland security.
+WASHINGTON: The US Senate Homeland Security and Governmental Affairs Committee will hold a hearing Wednesday (Sep 7) with Facebook parent Meta Platforms, Alphabet's YouTube, Twitter and short video app TikTok on social media's impact on homeland security.

 The panel led by Democratic Senator Gary Peters will also hear from a panel of former executives including from Twitter and Facebook.